 Oestrogen locks on to a protein called the oestrogen receptor in the breast cancer cell.
 This stimulates the cell to divide and grow.
-Raloxifene binds to the receptor and stops the oestrogen from making the cell divide.
+Raloxifene binds to this receptor and stops the oestrogen from stimulating the cell to divide.

 How you have it

 Raloxifene is a tablet you take once a day.